girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 ```

 Ta-da!
 I was just a front-end person, writing JavaScript to build web.
 Now I can write JavaScript to control hardware!
-How awesomeis that?
+How awesome is that?

 ## I Hack Hardware So You Can Do Too